partiql/partiql-lang-kotlin/docs/tutorials/Command Line Tutorial.md

 ```

 ## Reading/Writing Files
-The REPL provides the `read_file` function to stream data from a file.
+The CLI provides the `read_file` function to stream data from a file.
 The files need to be placed in the folder `cli`,
 and, if using the default file type (Ion), they must contain only a single Ion value (typically a list).

 **Note**: Later on, we will introduce reading different file types, but we will first focus on the default (Ion).